manuelrufino21/sql-data-warehouse-project/README.md

 ![Status](https://img.shields.io/badge/Status-Completed-success?style=for-the-badge)

 This repository contains all SQL scripts, Data Analysis queries, and Data Warehouse development code created while completing the **"SQL Full Course for Beginners"** by [Data with Baraa](https://www.youtube.com/watch?v=SSKVgrwhzus).

+---
+## 📌 Project Overview

+The main goal of this repository is to showcase end-to-end SQL proficiency, progressing from fundamental concepts to advanced techniques applied in real-world **Data Engineering** and **Data Analytics** scenarios.